Skip to contents

 Value

 .csv file of NetCDF data within the site folder.
 The .csv file has the file name format: siteID_startYear_endYear_variableName.csv.
 For example, US-Ho1_2001_2020_tp_t2m.csv.
 SiteID is determined from lat and lon coordinates in df.sitemetadata.
-Each CSV file starts from the first hour of a year (e.g., 2000-01-01 00:00) and ends with the last hour of a year (e.g., 2020-12-31 23:00).
+Each CSV file starts from the first hour of a year (e.g., 2000-01-01 00:00) and ends with the last hour of a year (e.g., 2020-12-31 23:00) if full_year == TRUE.

 Examples